 Join the debate around Social Justice.
 How should we promote a just society?
 How do we challenge injustice, value diversity, define human rights, and allocate resources?
 While at Manchester, you can explore what it might mean to build fairer communities in the city, the UK and across the globe.

 Social Justice is the Ethical Grand Challenge for 2nd Year students.
 The Challenge takes less than an hour and introduces you to ways of thinking about social justice, and invites you to explore 6 themes: Migration, Homelessness, Higher Education, Mental Health, Trade and Energy from a social justice perspective.
 Read about the featured activities, or follow the links for more inspiration.

 The Social Justice Challenge is delivered online, via Blackboard.
 To complete the challenge you need to work through the Introduction to Social Justice and two of the available themes, but you can do them all, if you want.
 Each theme is explored using a mix of film and short activities, giving you access to expert views from across the University of Manchester and beyond.
 You’ll also find lots of suggestions for ways you can follow up, and take action.

-The Challenge will open for University of Manchester second year undergraduate students on Monday 24 September 2018.
-You don't need to sign up, the course will appear in your My Communities section on Blackboard.
-You'll have until Friday 14 June 2019 to complete the Challenge.Find out more
+The Challenge is now open for University of Manchester second year undergraduate students.
+You don't need to sign up, the course is in your My Communities section on Blackboard.
+You have until Friday 14 June 2019 to complete the Challenge.Find out more